- Regular maintenance on the 1st Avenue South Bridge occurs the first Thursday of every month and may include openings of the drawspans.

 About the bridge

-The 1st Avenue S. bridge is one of the major routes between downtown Seattle and cities south of downtown and Sea-Tac Airport.
-Spanning the Duwamish River, the bridge carries thousands of vehicles each day and hundreds of boats pass under the bridge each month, carrying millions of dollars worth of consumer goods.
+The 1st Avenue South Bridge is one of the major routes between downtown Seattle and the cities south of Seattle, as well as the Sea-Tac Airport.
+Spanning the Duwamish River, the bridge carries thousands of vehicles each day with hundreds of boats passing under it monthly carrying millions of dollars worth of consumer goods.

 - Bridge openings for marine vessels are not allowed Monday - Friday, from 6 - 9 a.m. and 3 - 6 p.m. with the following exceptions: